-If you use Covenant Eyes on iPhone®, iPad®, or Android™ phones and tablets, you may have noticed a little “VPN” symbol.
-A VPN, which stands for a Virtual Private Network, is traditionally a third party that connects to the Internet on your behalf.
-Instead of connecting directly to the Internet, the VPN adds, encrypts, or interprets data before connecting to the internet or sending information back to your device.
+VPN stands for Virtual Private Network.
+Traditionally, it is a third-party program that connects to the internet on your behalf.
+Instead of connecting directly to the internet, the VPN adds, encrypts, or interprets data before connecting to the internet.

 Screenshots of the VPN

 Please note: If your Apple ID is China-based, you will not have access to the Covenant Eyes app.
 China considers apps with a VPN to be illegal and Apple has removed apps with a VPN from their Chinese App Store.